FAQ: Frequently Asked Questions

 The troublesome output images don't actually say 72 ppi.
 What's happening is that Zerene Stacker has produced an output image that does not have a ppi specification at all, and whatever tool you're using to look at the image has assigned its own default interpretation of “72 ppi”.
 Ppi is not meaningful for screen images, and for prints ppi is implied by the combination of print size and pixel count.
 If you really do need some particular setting for ppi inside the image file because that's how a requirement happens to be specified, then just pull the file into Photoshop, do an Image > Image Size… with the checkmark removed on “Resample Image”, then save the result to a new file.

 There is an option to preserve the ppi setting, by selecting Options > Preferences > Image Saving > “Copy metadata from source images to saved output images”, before doing File > Save Output Image(s).
 This Pro-only option will also save all other EXIF metadata such as camera & lens type, exposure settings, GPS location, and so on.
-Note that “Copy metadata…” is automatically selected by default when you are running the Lightroom plug-in, so if you're running the trial version with default settings, you may notice a difference between going through Lightroom and launching Zerene Stacker separately.
+Note that “Copy metadata…” is automatically selected by default if you are using a Prosumer Edition or Professional Edition license key.
+It is also selected by default when you are running the Lightroom plug-in, so if you're running the trial version with default settings, you may notice a difference between going through Lightroom and launching Zerene Stacker separately.

 Does Zerene Stacker help me to shoot a stack?